gee/gee.github.io/_posts/2019-01-08-reasons-jekyll.md

 * Developers – Jekyll lets you write your own code.
 * Bloggers – Jekyll offers excellent blog support.

 And that’s why I’m using Jekyll for this developer blog.
-But I also believe it’s a good option for many other types of websites, and here are 5 reasons why.
-A Jekyll site hosted on GitHub Pages is:
+But I also believe it’s a good option for many other types of websites, and here are 5 reasons why.<!--more--> A Jekyll site hosted on GitHub Pages is:

 ### 1. Free